Dagster Labs — GTM Engineer Take-Home

 Clay

-Buying committee role changes, new hires into data/risk/compliance leadership, departures
+Buying committee role changes, new hires into data/risk/compliance leadership

-If the VP of Technology leaves or a new CDO joins, the deal dynamics change immediately.
-Clay's ongoing enrichment catches this.
+VP of Technology leaves or new CDO joins = deal dynamics change immediately

 RSS.app

-In financial services, regulatory news creates sudden new compliance needs.
-Funding or growth news validates expansion timing.
+In finserv, regulatory news creates sudden compliance needs.
+Growth news validates timing.

-The important thing is that signals are actionable and delivered where the AE already works.
-We'll configure the routing based on their preference and iterate as the deal progresses.
+Signals should be actionable and delivered where the AE already works.
+We configure based on their preference and iterate.

 Handoff to the AE